MattG57/gvm-chart/README.md

-# GitHub Value and MongoDB Chart (limited 1.0 release)
+# GitHub Value and MongoDB Chart ( 2/2025 release)

 This repository contains a Helm chart for deploying a GitHub Value application alongside a MongoDB instance.
 The MongoDB chart is included as a dependency.